nsarno/generator-react-rocket/README.md

 ## Future improvements

-- Different environments (development, staging, production)
-- Prepare assets for production (uglify, minify, etc...)
-- Add a gulp task to run tests
+- Add a gulp task to run tests with Karma (or something similar)
-- Prevent browser cache problems with gulp-rev
+- More sub-generators for commonly created files
+- Remove npm dependencies and use bower components instead

 ## See also